sudan/RuleEngine/README.md

 # RuleEngine

-A generalized promotion rule engine for products which allows to define rules for discounting without requiring a code change
+An engine which allows to define rules on product dimensions such as category/region/properties to calculate discounts without requiring a code change.

 # Technologies used